-Haiti Lifeline Ministries partnered with Nicole Dieudonne & Centre Children International over fifteen years ago.
+Haiti Lifeline Ministries partnered with Nicole Dieudonne & Centre Children International twenty years ago.
 This partnership has been the foundation for all of the other branches of our ministry.
-Because of our love for the people of Haiti and God's providence, we have expanded the work in Haiti outside the walls of Centre Children.
+Because of our love for the people of Haiti and God's providence, we have expanded the work in Haiti outside the walls of Centre Children International.

 Our relationship with Nicole allowed us to transition into assisting her husband, Daniel, a pastor and overseer for many Haitian churches.
 Now, we are working alongside local pastors across Haiti through One Body.